frob/frob.github.com/_drafts/2015-11-04-altering-entity-field-querys-for-joins-ors-and-profit.md

 ```php
 $query->fieldCondition('field_related_curriculum', 'tid', $structure_taxonomy, 'IN');
 ```

+## How EntityFieldQueries can start to break down

 But how do we add an ```OR``` statement to also allow for the title keyword filter?